James-KAY1/Challenge_2_-Loan_Qualitfer_Application/README.md

 # Loan Qualifier Application

 This is a command line application that assist users with matching loan applicants with qualifying bank loans.
-This application was created to sreamline the loan qualifying process for user and to save the qualifying loans so that that the results can be shared in a spreadsheet to other users.
+This application was created to streamline the loan qualifying process for user and to save the qualifying loans so that that the results can be shared in a spreadsheet to other users.

 ---